Carinthia (Slovenia)

 Carinthia (Koroška [kɔˈɾóːʃka]; Kärnten), also Slovene Carinthia or Slovenian Carinthia (Slovenska Koroška), is a traditional region in northern Slovenia.
 The term refers to the small southeasternmost area of the former Duchy of Carinthia, which after World War I was allocated to the State of Slovenes, Croats and Serbs according to the 1919 Treaty of Saint-Germain.
 It has no distinct centre, but a local centre in each of the three central river valleys among the heavily forested mountains.
+Towns that make urban centers include Ravne, Prevalje, Mežica and Dravograd.

 Since the entry of Slovenia into the European Union in May 2004, much effort has been made to re-integrate Carinthia as a cultural, tourism, and economic unit.
 The historical region has no official status within Slovenia and does not territorially correspond to today's Carinthia Statistical Region, but popular identification with Carinthia as an informal province remains common.

 Geography

 The region lies in the Karawanks mountain range of the Southern Limestone Alps and comprises two spatially divided areas totalling 478 km2: